mui/material-ui/docs/src/pages/system/basics/basics.md

 ## Variants

-The `style()` helper can also be used to maps properties to style objects in a theme.
+The `style()` helper can also be used to maps props to style objects in a theme.
-In this example, the `variant` property supports all the keys present in `theme.typography`.
+In this example, the `variant` prop supports all the keys present in `theme.typography`.

 {{"demo": "pages/system/basics/Variant.js", "defaultCodeOpen": true}}

-## CSS property
+## CSS prop

 If you want to support custom CSS values, you can use the `css()` helper.
-It will process the `css` property.
+It will process the `css` prop.

 {{"demo": "pages/system/basics/CssProp.js", "defaultCodeOpen": true}}